lexbalan/Modest/docs/value/access.md

 var point: Point

-// create pointer to var point var ptr_to_point: *Point
+// create var pointer to Point var ptr_to_point: *Point

 func main() -> Int32 {
-    ptr_to_point = &point
+    // assign pointer to var point to ptr_to_point ptr_to_point = &point

     // or variant with type inference: